An interview with Osada Steve from his beginnings in kink to the present day. First published on Rope Topia.

 You have been known as a teacher for a long time now.
 Is it important to you to teach?

 I find it rewarding to help a person along her or his journey of discovery.
-Many of my more regular students make annual trips to my dojo for several weeks each time.
+Many of my more regular students are taking annual trips to the Osada-ryu HQ dojo for several weeks each time.
 On a typical day they will train for four or more hours – either with their own partner or with one of my models.

 I guess it helps that I am able to explain the logic and philosophy behind each move in a language the student understands.
 Beyond the “this rope goes here” the student will learn about many intangible but important parts that contribute to achieving deeply satisfying rope sessions.